Sharon Mazarello

-Sharon Mazarello (born 29 June 1965), is a tiatrist, singer, screenwriter, director and actor, hailing from the coastal state of Goa, India.
+Sharon Mazarello (born 29 June 1965) is an Indian singer, actress, director, playwright, and filmmaker known for her work in Konkani films, television, and tiatr productions.

 Education

 Mazarello holds a Bachelor of Arts in Psychology from Bombay University.
-She also holds the Grades I, II & III of music from the Trinity College Of Music, London.
+She also holds the Grades I, II & III of music from the Trinity College Of Music.

 Career

 Mazarello debuted in the tiatr Devan Sanddunk Nam in 1979 with a cameo appearance opposite tiatrist Jacinto Vaz.
-This tiatr was produced by her husband, Wilson (Wilmix) Mazarello.
+This tiatr was produced by her husband, Wilson Mazarello.
 In this tiatr, she sang the song Dhovo Parvo, her first solo.